jimbojw/karmarank/content/08-calibration-cylinder.md

 I have bad news.
 The topology is fractal.

-* **You** generate stories for your Manager to survive the Team Calibration.
+- **You** generate stories for your Manager to survive the Team Calibration.
-* **Your Manager** generates stories for the Director to survive the Org Calibration.
+- **Your Manager** generates stories for the Director to survive the Org Calibration.
-* **The Director** generates stories for the VP.
+- **The Director** generates stories for the VP.
-* **The CEO** generates stories for the Board / Market.
+- **The CEO** generates stories for the Board / Market.

 When the CEO announces a layoff, or a pivot to AI, or a stock buyback, do not mistake it for "strategy" in the pure sense.
-It is a **status-weighted story** presented to the Board of Directors (The Jury) and the Market (The Judge) to prove that the CEO is still a "High Performer."
+It is a **Status-Weighted Story** presented to the Board of Directors (The Jury) and the Market (The Judge) to prove that the CEO is still a "High Performer."

 The cylinder goes up forever.
 The only thing that changes is the blast radius of the decisions.